 Permit-holders can scour the sandy and marshy areas for Miocene Epoch fossils which are millions of years old!
 The teeth of extinct sharks most commonly found here belong to the Tiger, Requiem, Mackerel, Hammerhead and the Sand Shark.
 Teeth of the spectacular giant White Shark, (Carcharondon Megalodon) are found here too, but are rare.

 Watch out for jellyfish if you visit the area.
 Don't get stung!
-Bring some vinegar to apply to any jellyfish stings just in case.
+Bring some vinegar or baking soda, whichever works best for you to apply to any jellyfish stings just in case.

 Here's a neat drone footage video of the area: